 Jaron Lanier (1960 – ) is a multi-discipline dynamo.
 His HCI work has focused on direct interfaces between the human and the computer, including the data glove, virtual reality goggles, and gaming.
 Following a brief stint at Atari, Lanier founded his own Virtual Reality research organization, VPL, which later sold its patents to Sun Microsystems.
 Throughout the late 1990s, Lanier worked on the Internet2 and as a visiting scholar for numerous research institutions.

-Lanier authored You are Not a Gadget and Who Owns the Future and is openly critical of some Internet2 developments, particularly Wikipedia.
+Lanier authored You are Not a Gadget (2010) and Who Owns the Future (2013)and is openly critical of some Internet2 developments, particularly Wikipedia.
 He is wary of the distance Wikipedia allows between information and its original author and context.
 Lanier recognizes the false sense of authority Wikipedia can instill in its readers due to hidden authorship.
-The work of Who Owns the Future serves as a call to re-enfranchise middle-class consumers, who Lanier claims get the least out of the Internet, because they provide their personal information as a commodity but receive little back.
+His book, Who Owns the Future serves as a call to re-enfranchise middle-class consumers, who Lanier claims get the least out of the Internet, because they provide their personal information as a commodity but receive little back.
+Two later books also gained widespread readership: Dawn of the New Everything: Encounters with Reality and Virtual Reality (2017) and Ten Arguments for Deleting Your Social Media Accounts Right Now (2018).

 “Jaron is among the people I cherish because of their brilliant, deep, and independent thinking.
 He’s best known for coining the term ‘virtual reality,’ but that’s just a fraction of what he has done.
 My visits with him go back to his New York City days; but he seems to fit in well with the Berkeley hills, where his musical instrument collection fills his home.
 I love to read his books, eagerly turning the pages, happily agreeing with his fresh way of framing a problem and innovative solutions – sometimes I think he’s gone too far, but then I wonder if I haven’t gone far enough.
 His musical presentations and talks are great moments of theater, in which anything can happen.” – Ben Shneiderman